18F/Modular-Contracting-And-Agile-Development/pages/common-questions.md

 The key to success is migrating piece by piece.
 Aiming to do a single cut over to a new system is extremely risky.

-#### How do we hold vendors accountable without traditional requirements documentation?
+#### Holding vendors accountable without traditional requirements documentation

-Documentation as the bedrock of oversight is an artifact of waterfall development, because there's no product to assess or examine until the end of the project.
-Agile IV&V must concentrate on evaluating the actual product, each sprint, throughout the development period.
+In waterfall development documentation provides a blueprint and oversight thorughout development, because there's no product to assess or examine until the end of the project.
+Agile Independent Vertification & Validation must concentrate on evaluating the actual product, each sprint, throughout the development period.

 Within the agile process, expectations are managed by having incremental releases.
 Working software (or lack thereof) is the measure of a vendor's performance.
 A good vendor is not just one that delivers software functionality, but can also easily adapt to changing needs.

-#### Once we hire an agile vendor, how do we know they’re going to deliver what we want?
+#### Working with vendors to ensure delivery

 Vendors that can do agile work will respond to the way you are working.
-We recommend having an empowered product owner — a single person who acts as the point of contact for the vendor, and who can serve as a zealous advocate for the success of the project.
+We recommend having an empowered government product owner — a single person who acts as the point of contact for the vendor, and who can serve as a zealous advocate for the success of the project.
 In a well-run agile project you will get working product from your vendors every two weeks.
-If you don’t, then you have a problem.
-If you do, then you can evaluate their deliverables every two weeks

-#### What about governance?
-And IV&V?
-How does that work with agile development?

-In a well-run agile project you will get working product from your vendors every two weeks.
-If you don’t, then you have a problem.
-If you do, then you can evaluate their deliverables every two weeks.
+This product is the basis on which to evaluate their performance.

+If you don’t, then you have a problem you need to conduct an assessment as to what is preventing your team from delivering.
+Does your vendor truely have the right skill set?
+Are they given access to users regularly?
+Is there onerous stakeholder review?

+#### IV&V and governance in agile development

+With iterative development the completed stories becomes an indication of work completed that can be used to determine the amount of output.
+IV&V activties can concentrate on the working software rather than documentation.

-#### What happens if something goes wrong?
+#### What to do if something goes wrong

-If you discover a bug in the software, you hire a vendor to fix it.
+If you discover a bug in open source software, you hire a vendor to fix it.
 It doesn’t have to be the same vendor that originally produced the code.
 In fact, the bug could simply be added to the product backlog and the next vendor would pick it up.

 If a vendor isn’t producing to the level you expect, you can simply not hire them for any subsequent work.
+Before removing your vendor, make sure you've done all you can to remove the impediments to prevent them from delivering.
+If you have not, you will likely see the same results with a follow on vendor.

 The amount of time and effort lost is limited to that one development period, possibly as short as a few weeks, rather than the entire life of the project.

-#### How do we deal with so many vendors?
-What if they use different languages and we don’t have staff familiar with those.
+#### Managing multiple many vendors using different languages.

 You would ensure that the vendors: